Custodial deaths in India: A toxic play of power and class | DW | 19.11.2021

 Civil rights lawyers, NGOs and former police officers working in this area believe that not all deaths in judicial custody are the result of torture or beatings and that some can be attributed to ailments or medical negligence.
 But those in police custody tend to be the result of violence.

-Police custody means the accused is held in a police station lockup, while judicial custody means that he or she is in the custody of a magistrate and is kept in jail.
-Police have to present the accused before a magistrate within 24 hours of the arrest
+Police custody means the accused is held in a police station lockup.
+Police have to present the accused before a magistrate within 24 hours of an arrest.
+Judicial custody means that an accused is in the custody of a magistrate and is kept in jail.

 Police officers found guilty in custodial deaths often manage to escape punishment, and the victim's relatives are seldom provided with financial compensation.